 So you’ve got some fuel you want to hold onto.
-Or… maybe you’ve found an old barrel tucked away that Y2K preppers hid.
+Or… maybe you’ve found an old barrel tucked away that Y2K preppers stored in 1999.
 Diesel fuel DOES have a shelf life.
 So, let’s answer that question.
 After that, look for the guide on how to store it properly.

 How long can you store diesel?